wp-plugins/masonry-post-gallery/readme.txt

 Possible values:  "##px" or "##%" or "auto", e.g. "150px"

 = horizontal_spacing =
-The horizontal spacing between each image – measured in pixels.
-Use a thick, background-coloured border for a more exact spacing.
+The hard horizontal spacing between each image – measured in pixels.

-Default value:    10
+Default value:    0

 Possible values:  Any whole number, e.g. 0, 5, 25, etc

 = vertical_spacing =
-The vertical spacing between each image – measured in pixels.
-Use a thick, background-coloured border for a more exact spacing.
+The hard vertical spacing between each image – measured in pixels.

+Default value:    0

+Possible values:  Any whole number, e.g. 0, 5, 25, etc

+= soft_gutter =
+The soft horizontal spacing between each image.
+This spacing will only appear if there is enough room - the images will take priority.

-Default value:    10
+Default value:    0

 Possible values:  Any whole number, e.g. 0, 5, 25, etc

 = border_color =
 The colour of the image’s borders.
 Borders won’t show up unless their thickness is greater than zero – see below.